johnwargo/goodreads-page-adjuster/readme.md

 ![Application Screen Shot](images/figure-01.png)

 Enter the values, then click the Copy Result button.
 Switch to Goodreads and paste in the copied value as your current page number (adjusted).

+---

+App icon by <a href="https://www.flaticon.com/authors/zlatko-najdenovski" title="Zlatko Najdenovski">Zlatko Najdenovski</a> from <a href="https://www.flaticon.com/" title="Flaticon">www.flaticon.com</a>.